jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 ### Copy From Backup

-I copy over everything from Dropbox from the old drive to save bandwidth.
+I copy over everything from Dropbox from the old drive.
 I copy over my folder of git repositories which takes longer than it should due to node_modules folders.

 I copy wallpapers from my wallpaper folder to the default DesktopBackground folder (I get most of my wallpapers from [wallpaperhub.app](https://wallpaperhub.app))